MidAmerican Energy Company

-MidAmerican Energy Company is an American energy company based in Des Moines, Iowa.
+MidAmerican Energy Company (MidAmerican) is an American energy company based in Des Moines, Iowa.
 Its service area includes almost two-thirds of Iowa, as well as portions of Illinois, South Dakota, and Nebraska.
 Its territory is wholly encompassed by the territory of the Midcontinent Independent System Operator.
-Major cities in MidAmerican Energy's service territory are Des Moines, Sioux City, Sioux Falls, Council Bluffs, Waterloo, Iowa City, and the Quad Cities.
+Major cities in MidAmerican's service territory are Des Moines, Sioux City, Sioux Falls, Council Bluffs, Waterloo, Iowa City, and the Quad Cities.

-MidAmerican Energy Company is a subsidiary of Berkshire Hathaway Energy.
+MidAmerican is a subsidiary of Berkshire Hathaway Energy.

 History

-MidAmerican Energy was formed in 1995 by the merger of the Iowa-Illinois Gas and Electric Company, the main electric and gas provider for southeastern Iowa, with Midwest Resources, the main power provider for central and western Iowa.
+MidAmerican was formed in 1995 by the merger of the Iowa-Illinois Gas and Electric Company, the main electric and gas provider for southeastern Iowa, with Midwest Resources, the main power provider for central and western Iowa.
 Midwest Resources in turn, was formed in 1990 by the merger of Midwest Energy and Iowa Resources.
 Midwest Energy was the holding company for Iowa Public Service company (IPS), the main power provider for northwestern Iowa, while Iowa Resources was the holding company for Iowa Power and Light Company, the main power provider for central and southwestern Iowa.

 By 2017, the company had 760,000 electric customers and over 740,000 natural gas customers.

 Coal Generation

-MidAmerican Energy Company owns and operates 5 coal plants in the state of Iowa, including units in Salix (near Sioux City), Ottumwa, Louisa, Council Bluffs.
+MidAmerican owns and operates 5 coal plants in the state of Iowa, including units in Salix (near Sioux City), Ottumwa, Louisa, Council Bluffs.
 These plants are responsible for one-third of Iowa's industrial CO_{2} Emissions and have been found to have led to 3,700 premature deaths in the U.S. as a result of particulate matter pollution.
 The Clean Up MidAm Coalition was launched in 2022 to shed light on the health and climate change impacts of these coal plants.

 Walter Scott, Jr. Energy Center

-MidAmerican Energy is the developer and operator of the Walter Scott, Jr. Energy Center, a four-unit coal-fired power plant based in Council Bluffs.
+MidAmerican is the developer and operator of the Walter Scott, Jr. Energy Center, a four-unit coal-fired power plant based in Council Bluffs.
 It produces more than 1,600 megawatts of electricity.